AthletiFi/image-merger-website/image-merger/README.md

    python merge-images.py
    ```

-Follow the prompts to input the number of layers, output directory, and paths for each layer.
+Follow prompts for layer numbers, output directory, and layer paths.

+3. **Choose Method**: Select either 'MERGE' for a 1-for-1 merge or 'COMBINE' for all combinations.

-3. **Output**: The script will generate combinations of the provided images and save them in the specified output directory.
+4. **Output**: The script will generate the merged or combined images and save them in the specified output directory.

 ### For `merge-text-layers-with-player-photos.py`: